Working as a crew member on a Superyacht has some incredible perks…

 This is an entry-level position working on board a Superyacht.

-Open to Male and Female
+Open to males and females.

 Being a Superyacht Stewardess is a wide-reaching role covering three main areas: Service, Housekeeping, and laundry.
 Your actual day-to-day activities can vary depending on the type of yacht (private or charter), owner, and Itinerary.
 You will be the host, cleaner, florist, and housekeeper, and collectively responsible for looking after the guests 24/7.